Arie Poldervaart

-Arie Poldervaart (6 July 1918, Bandung, Indonesia – 28 October 1964, Manhattan) was a Dutch petrologist and leading expert on igneous and metamorphic rocks.
+Arie Poldervaart (6 July 1918 in Bandung, Indonesia – 28 October 1964 in Manhattan) was a Dutch petrologist and leading expert on igneous and metamorphic rocks.
 He was a Guggenheim Fellow for the academic year 1959–1960.

 Biography

+Education and early career

 Arie Poldervaart grew up in Java, which was then part of the Dutch East Indies.
 In September 1934 he went to the Netherlands to complete his schooling.
 For the two academic years 1935–1936 and 1936–1937 he studied applied and industrial chemistry at Technische Hoogeschool Delft.
 In the summer of 1937 he rejoined his parents in Bandung.
 After a few months in Java working as an apprentice in the Dutch government geological survey, he matriculated in January 1938 at the University of Cape Town to study chemistry and geology.
 After receiving his M.S. in 1940, he became a doctoral candidate under the supervision of Frederick Walker (1898–1968), F.R.S.E.
 Starting in 1939, they did field work together on the Karoo dolerites.
 Poldervaart received his Ph.D. in 1942.
 In December 1942 he married Gertrude Middleton.

 In 1942 the Japanese invaded Java and Poldervaart's parents were imprisoned.
 His mother died in 1944.
 After teaching science at Rondebosch's Diocesan College, he left South Africa in December 1944 to go to Australia and join the Netherlands East Indies Forces.
 After leaving military service in 1946, he returned to South Africa and continued his research with Walker on the Karoo dolerites.
 In 1949 Walker and Poldervaart published an important monograph on their research.
 Also in 1949 Poldervaart and von Bäckstrom published an article on their field work.